-I wanted to see the sites of Paris, taste the delicacies of Italy, and immerse myself in other cultures.
+I wanted to see the sites of Paris, taste the delicacies of Italy, soak in the scenery in Iceland, and immerse myself in other cultures.

 The problem is, I’m not the backpacking type and I didn’t have a huge bank account to support me.
 I needed to find jobs that allow you to travel.